Colorado Club Q shooting: Attacker pleads guilty to murder and attempted murder

 The five victims ranged in age from 22 to 40.
 Another 17 were left with gunshot wounds.

+The slain victims were Daniel Aston, Derrick Rump, Kelly Loving, Ashley Paugh and Raymond Vance.

-As part of a plea deal made with prosecutors, Aldrich - who identifies as non-binary and uses the pronouns they and them - will serve the rest of their life in prison.
+As part of a plea deal, Aldrich - who identifies as non-binary and asked in court on Monday to be identified by the gender-neutral honorific Mx - will serve the rest of their life in prison.

-At Monday's hearing, Aldrich pleaded "no contest" to several charges of bias-motivated crimes.
+They pleaded "no contest" to charges of bias-motivated crimes.

 In court, they acknowledged that they "intentionally and after deliberation" caused the death of the victims, and took "substantial steps" to commit murder in the case of those injured.